VPS Performance: Diagnosing Slow Servers

 Diagnosing and Fixing Slow VPS Response Times

-This guide walks through a practical diagnostic process.
-Each section covers a different area of the stack, starting with measurement, then moving through the most common causes of poor VPS performance.
+This guide walks through a practical diagnostic process for VPS deployments.
+Each section targets a different layer of the stack, starting with measurement before moving to the most common causes of poor performance.
+The goal is to give you a clear path from a slow server to a faster one, with actionable steps at every stage.

 Before changing anything, establish a baseline.
 Measure how long the server takes to respond to requests from different locations.
-Without a baseline, you have no way to know whether your changes actually helped.
+Without a baseline, you have no way to know whether your changes actually helped or made things worse.

-Time to First Byte (TTFB) is the most useful single metric.
+Time to First Byte, commonly abbreviated TTFB, is the most useful single metric to start with.
 It measures how quickly the server begins sending data after receiving a request.
-A TTFB above 500ms for dynamic content indicates a problem worth investigating.
-A TTFB above 1 second is a serious performance issue that affects user experience and search rankings.
+A TTFB above 500 milliseconds for dynamic content warrants investigation.
+A TTFB above one second is a serious performance issue that affects user experience and may influence how search engines evaluate your site.

 # Measure TTFB with curl